-The ‘Register a positive rapid antigen test result’ form allows people who have tested positive for COVID-19 on a Rapid Antigen Test to notify NSW Health of their test result, and for NSW Health to provide access to relevant health care information based on individual health circumstances.
+The ‘Register a positive rapid antigen test result’ form allows people who have tested positive for COVID-19 on a Rapid Antigen Test to voluntarily notify NSW Health of their test result, and for NSW Health to provide access to relevant health care information based on individual health circumstances.

-Service NSW and NSW Health give priority to protecting the privacy of your personal information.
-We do this by handling personal information in a responsible manner and in accordance with the Service NSW (One-stop Access to Government Services) Act 2013 and NSW Privacy Laws: Privacy and Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002.
-NSW Health will retain, manage and deal with the information consistent with the NSW Health Privacy Manual for Health Information and the purposes of the Order.
+Service NSW and NSW Health give priority to protecting the privacy of your personal and health information.
+We do this by handling personal and health information in a responsible manner and in accordance with the Service NSW (One-stop Access to Government Services) Act 2013 and NSW Privacy Laws: Privacy and Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002.
+NSW Health will retain, manage and deal with the information consistent with the NSW Health Privacy Manual for Health Information.
 For more information see the NSW Health Privacy Leaflet for Patients.

 Types of information we collect

 NSW Health will collect and store the following personal and health information from you and/or that of your dependant:

 - full name

 - Medicare number (optional)